jbrockopp/docs/content/administration/worker/reference.md

 ## VELA_SERVER_SECRET

-This should be a shared secret with the Vela [server](/docs/administration/server/) for authenticating communication between workers and the server.
+This variable sets a shared secret for authenticating communication between workers and the server.

-The configuration is required and should be provided as a `string`.
+The variable is required and should be provided as a `string`.

 {{% alert title="Note:" color="primary" %}}
 This variable should match [the `VELA_SECRET` variable](/docs/administration/server/reference/#vela_secret) provided to the server.